Wasserstein barycenters on metric graphs: Introduction

 Existence of a barycenter on a non-proper metric space may fail, see \cite{ma-phd} for a rather complete collection of counter-examples, but barycenters over $(\was(X), d_W)$ do exist whenever the underlying metric space $(X,d)$ is proper, complete, and separable \cite{le2017existence}.
 Such barycenters are called \emph{Wasserstein barycenters}.

 The problem of studying Wasserstein barycenters (aka the Wasserstein barycenter problem) and its regularised version have drawn a lot of interest for its many applications in statistics, image processing, and data science \cite{pereira2025}.
-In statistics, Wasserstein barycenter can be used as a mean on a non-linear space, and, among other things, results analogous to the law of large numbers do exist, see for instance \cite{le2017existence, bigot2018characterization}.
+In statistics, Wasserstein barycenter can be used as a mean on a non-linear space, and, among other things, results analogous to the law of large numbers do exist, see for instance \cite{le2017existence, bigot2018characterization}; estimating the convergence rate of empirical barycenters towards the actual barycenter is also a question of interest, the obtained rates depend on geometric properties of the space like in \cite{ahidar2020}.
 Wasserstein barycenters are also of primary importance in the field of metric geometry as a tool to characterise synthetic curvature bounds.
 Indeed to a probability measure $\mathbb{P}= (1-\lambda) \delta_{\mu_0} + \lambda \delta_{\mu_1}$ corresponds a collection of barycenters for $\lambda $ varying in $[0,1]$ which induces a geodesic curve $(\mu_{\lambda})_{\lambda \in [0,1]}$ in the Wasserstein space, and $k$-convexity of Entropy-like functionals on the Wasserstein space characterises lower Ricci curvature bound, see for instance \cite{villani2009optimal, ambrosio2014calculus, sturm2005convex, kuwada2015} for precise statements and (much) more on this subject.
+More precisely, barycenters and curvature bounds are related through the so-called Jensen inequality that we now report.
+Given a (geodesically) convex functional $F$ on a (geodesic) metric space $(X,d)$, and a measure $\mathbb{P}$ on $(X,d)$ admitting a barycenter $z \in X$, Jensen's inequality holds if

+Inequalities of this kind have been proved in various geometric setups: when $(X,d)$ is an Aleksandrov space of curvature bounded below \cite{paris2020} or when $(X,d)$ is a quadratic Wasserstein space over Euclidean space, a (compact) Riemannian manifold or a metric measure space with synthetic Ricci curvature bounded below (aka RCD spaces) \cite{agueh2011barycenters,kim2017wasserstein, ma2023absolute, han2024geometry}.

 Uniqueness of the barycenter is false in general.
 A classical example is that of $\mathbb{P}=1/2(\delta_x + \delta_{-x})$ where $x$ and $-x$ are two antipodal points on a unit sphere equipped with its canonical metric $(X,d)=(\mathbb{S}^2, can)$, in that situation any point of the equator relative to $x$ and $-x$ is a barycenter of $\mathbb{P}$.
 Uniqueness of the barycenter holds if the space $(X,d)$ is a metric space of nonpositive curvature thanks to strong convexity properties satisfied by $(x,y) \longmapsto d(x,y)$ \cite{sturm2003probability}.
 For Wasserstein barycenters, while nonnegative curvature bound is preserved from the base space $(X,d)$ to its Wasserstein space $(\was(X),d_W)$, this is \emph{not} the case for nonpositive curvature bound despite some nonpositive curvature like properties that do hold on $(\was(X), d_W)$ when $(X,d)$ is a nonpositively curved metric space \cite{villani2009optimal, bertrand2012geometric}.
 However, another fruitful approach is available: if the probability measure $\mathbb{P}$ gives mass to measures $\mu$ in $\was(X)$ such that for any $\nu \in \was(X)$, the distance $d_W(\mu,\nu)$ is induced by a transport map: